Anxiety: How it develops and how to tame it.

 One belief is that anxiety is related to a hyperactive amygdala.
 However, scientists have found that anxiety is the result of constant chatter between a number of different brain regions.
 They refer to this as a fear network (amygdala, hippocampus, and frontal lobe).
 In short, the frontal lobe, where thoughts and sensations come together, is the “thinking brain.”
 When that is overridden by the emotional brain, in this case the amygdala, anxiety happens.

 Let me try to explain more…

-When we sense danger is present (you hear screeching tires as you are crossing the street), the amygdala reacts automatically and activates the fight, flight, or freeze response.
+When we sense danger is present (e.g., you hear screeching tires as you are crossing the street), the amygdala reacts automatically and activates the fight, flight, or freeze response.
 This allows us to quickly get out of harm’s way.
-While this is extremely helpful; what about when the fear isn’t physical or logical?
-The modern world is full of psychological stress, big (news, social media, natural disasters) and small (getting a shot, talking in front of a group, going to a party, etc.).
+While this is extremely helpful, what about when the fear isn’t physical or logical?
+The modern world is full of psychological stress, from big (traumatic events in the news, social media, natural disasters) to small (getting a shot, talking in front of a group, going to a party, etc.).

 With these examples, we want to let our thinking brain run the show.
 The thinking brain (frontal lobe) processes information to determine if danger really is present and finds the most logical response to it.

-In scenarios that present mild to moderate threats, the frontal lobe can override the amygdala and allow you to function (not have an anxiety attack).
+In scenarios that present mild to moderate threats, the frontal lobe can override the amygdala and allow you to function (i.e., not have an anxiety attack).
 However, when a threat is perceived as strong, the amygdala acts automatically and can overpower the frontal lobe.